spencerchantelois/spencerchantelois.github.io/_recipes/recipe17.markdown

 order: 1
 ---

-# Hot Dogs With Quick Cast-Iron Beans
+# Hot dogs with quick cast-iron beans

 Everyone at the cookout will chow down on this dish.
 Use your trusty cast iron skillet to whip up this 30-minute meal.